wechicken456/Codenames-AI/README.md

 * --game_name *String*
   * game_name in logfile

-An example simulation of a *wordnet codemaster* and a *word2vec guesser* in the terminal from codenames/:
+An example simulation of a game between two teams of GPT-4 codemasters and guessers in the terminal from codenames/:
-`$ python run_game.py players.codemaster_wn_lin.AICodemaster players.guesser_w2v.AIGuesser --seed 3442 --w2v players/GoogleNews-vectors-negative300.bin  --wordnet ic-brown.dat`
+`$ python run_game.py players.codemaster_GPT.AICodemaster players.guesser_GPT.AIGuesser players.codemaster_GPT.AICodemaster players.guesser_GPT.AIGuesser --seed 3442

-An example of running glove codemaster and glove guesser with different glove vectors (removed glove_glove.py) `$ python run_game.py players.codemaster_glove_07.AICodemaster players.guesser_glove.AIGuesser --seed 3442 --glove_cm players/glove.6B.50d.txt --glove_guesser players/glove.6B.100d.txt`

 ## Running the game from calling Game(...).run()